• Skip to primary navigation

 Zener diode 15V1

-This voltage converter circuit uses one IC from SGS and some other small parts and it works between 6V and 12V.
+This voltage converter circuit uses one IC from SGS and some other small parts and it works between 6V and 12V; also the main IC used is TDA2003 but we can also use TDA2002 if we want.

 Instead of changing full device to work with 6V this circuit is cheap and easy to build and that is why it useful.

-When it is in standby it goes around 4 kHz an under load it goes to 7 kHz.
+First IC (IC1) work like multivibrator and gives steady power and capacitor C3 control how fast it works; but when it is in standby it goes around 4 kHz an under load it goes to 7 kHz.

-Second IC (IC2) give signal same like IC1 but in opposite phase.
+Then second IC (IC2) give signal same like IC1 but in opposite phase.

 Capacitor C4 charge through diode D1 and it charges up to power level minus little bit because of D1 drop when IC1 output is 0.